-Mission 2: Lift-Off Time Frame: 45-75 minutes I can describe the difference between a button and a switch.
+Mission 2: Lift-Off Time Frame: 45-75 minutes Learning Targets I can describe the difference between a button and a switch.
 I can read the value of a button and switch.
 I can use an infinite loop to continuously check the values of the button and switch.
 I can use a button and switch to control an LED.
 I can break out of a loop.
 I can display a countdown sequence.
-Wey Concepts Understand the difference between a button and a switch.
+Key Concepts Understand the difference between a button and a switch.
 The switch locks in place while the button does not.
 The project uses two input peripherals: button and switch.
 Each controls a different aspect of the lift-off project.
 Use three branches in the infinite loop.
 One branch will have two conditions.
-Assessment Opportunities Check for Understanding in CodeSpace-(2) Mission 2 Assignment Log Practice evaluating conditional statements Exit ticket - construct a conditional statement Submit and/or check the LiftOff program Journal entry on their learning experience Review Kahoot Success Criteria Use a switch to turn on/off the red LED.
-Use a button to launch a countdown sequence.
-Show a countdown sequence on the CodeX display that includes a flashing white LED.
+Assessment Opportunities Check for Understanding in CodeSpace-(2) Practice evaluating conditional statements Exit ticket - construct a conditional statement Submit and/or check the LiftOff program Journal entry on their learning experience Success Criteria Use a switch to turn on/off the red LED.
+Use a button to launch a countdown sequence on the Code&gt; display that includes a flashing white LED.
+Vocabulary Abstraction: the process of taking away or removing characteristics from something in order to reduce it to a set of essential characteristics Algorithm: a sequence of steps for completing a task (step by step process) Branching: Decision points in code; a condition

-- Abstraction: organizing an algorithm into sub-tasks, or functions, where the details can be hidden - Algorithm: a sequence of steps for completing a task (step by step process) - Branching: Decision points in code; a condition exp.digital_in(exp.PORT0) Used to set up a digital input peripheral (button, switch) button.value Returns the button's position: True (not pressed) or False (pressed) switch.value Returns the switch's position: True (out) or False (in) display.fill() Fills the CodeX LCD screen with a pre-defined or RGB color
+New Python Code exp.digital_in(exp.PORT0) Used to set up a digital input peripheral (button, switch) Used to set up a digital input peripheral (button, switch) button.value Returns the button's position: True (not pressed) or False (pressed) switch.value Returns the switch's position: True (out) or False (in) display.fill() Fills the CodeX LCD screen with a pre-defined or RGB color

 - Anything that has a lever, button or switch is a real world example.
 Have students come up with their own examples.
-Some items are listed below: - o Elevator buttons and doorbells, keyless entry on an automobile, "start Engine" on an automobile - The mission will use a function.
+Some items are listed below: - Elevator buttons and doorbells, keyless entry on an automobile, "start Engine" on an automobile - The mission will use a function.
 Discuss abstraction and how it hides details of embedded technology. - The mission uses an algorithm.
-Have students develop their own algorithms for: - Daily tasks, other computer programs - How they think an electronic device may work, etc.
+Have students develop their own algorithms for: Daily tasks, other computer programs, how they think an electronic device may work, etc.